xinyu-li-2020/academic-kickstart/content/authors/admin/_index.md

 I am first year PhD student at in Industrial Engineering & Operations Research at UC Berkeley.
 My primary research interests are a combination of optimization theory, statistics, and rigorous stochastic analysis.

-Prior to joining UC Berkely, I finished my undergrad at New York University Shanghai and Courant Institut, with major in Honors Mathematics and minor in Data Science.
+Prior to joining UC Berkely, I finished my undergrad at New York University Shanghai and Courant Institute, with major in Honors Mathematics and minor in Data Science.

 I am passionate about working in many areas including optimization and stochastics, combining probability theory with theoretical optimization theory, and developing optimization tools which can be used in a high-dimensional and stochastic system.
-I am interested in data-driven optimization, convex and non-convex optimization, high-dimensional statistics, stochastic programming, optimal control theory, mean-field game and control theory.
+I am interested in data-driven optimization, convex and non-convex optimization, high-dimensional statistics, stochastic optimization, optimal control theory, mean-field game and control theory.